aefimov/teamcity-deb/README.md

 debrelease
 ```
 #### Version of TeamCity and Version of Debian Package
-Version of TeamCity is first part of debian package version from `debian/changelog`
+Version of TeamCity is the first part of debian package version from the first line of
-first line.
+`debian/changelog`.
 For example:
 ```
 teamcity (7.1.4.0) lucid; urgency=low
 ```
 Version of TeamCity – `7.1.4`
 Version of Debian Package – `7.1.4.0`

-On package build TeamCity version is directly put into `postinst` script and it
+During the package build TeamCity version is embedded into `postinst` script.
-will uprgade TeamCity automatically on package install.
-Script will download TeamCity
+On package install, the script will automatically download the specified
-for specified version from JetBrains Downloads site, and install it.
+TeamCity version from JetBrains Downloads site, and install it.

 ### Setup TeamCity Server
-Put into ```/etc/apt/sources.list``` (if not exists):
+Add the folowing line into ```/etc/apt/sources.list``` if it is not yet present there:
 ```
 deb http://dist.acme.com/packages stable/all/
 ```